Frequently Asked Questions

 - Access to top-notch study materials and the chance to learn the craft from published romance writers.

-- The opportunity to complete a first draft of a novel if they complete the writing assignments on time throughout the program.
+- The opportunity to complete a first draft of a novel if writing progress is made weekly throughout the program.

 - The opportunity to create mutual support networks with published and unpublished romance writers.